sherwinfarrell/SocialScoreManager/README.md

 The following commands are Recognized:

 `ADD` -> The add command is used to add a Url and a corresponding score to the systems internal state.
-Eg: ADD https://www.google.com/2ad3 20 where 20 is the score associate with the URL.
+Eg: ADD https://www.google.com/2ad3 20 where 20 is the score associated with the URL.

 `REMOVE` -> The remove command removes any Url that may be present in the system's state.
 Eg: REMOVE https://www.google.com/2ad3